-Most conversions follow a similar route here, and if you’re doing it yourself I’d bet you will too: van chassis – insulation – ply lining – carpet.
-There are some other options, but this is a pretty easy and cost effective way of going about the first stage of your conversion.
+Most conversions follow a similar route here; [van chassis – insulation – ply lining – carpet] or [van chassis – insulation – battens – cladding].
+Both of which are pretty easy and cost effective ways of going about the early stages of a conversion.

 I found this to be one of the larger discussion points during my conversion.
 The selection of materials for insulating greatly vary in effectiveness and this is reflected in the cost.
 The most common types of insulation are:

 - Natural wool

 - Fibrous materials

 Natural wool is one of the best insulators out there.
 It’ll insulate both thermally and acoustically, fit in to all the small gaps while being tolerant to condensation.
 The downside is that being natural it is definitely more expensive but it is obviously far more eco-friendly than some of the plastic based insulation products on the market.
 Many van converters do choose to focus on being environmentally friendly, for example re-using pallets for cupboards / cladding / flooring.